HaroldF415/module_003_notes/intro_to_react.md

 export default App;
 ```

-So in the example above we have the `NewComponent`
+So in the example above we have the `NewComponent` component is being passed two props, `title` and `description`, as attributes in JSX.
+Inside the component, these props are accessed as properties of the `props` object and are used to render dynamic content.
+It should be noticed that the component can't modify the props it recieves, because they are read-only.

 ## ...
 What is React.js? (continued)